astroumd/lmtoy/docs/source/glossary.rst

       alltogether.

     roach board
-      The SLR has four (4) roach boards, each of which writes a separate file with its own internal clock that later needs to be sync'd.
+      The SLR had four (4) roach boards, now eight (8), each of which writes a separate file with its own internal clock that later needs to be sync'd.
 In a future expansion we get 8 boards (2 pols, 2 IFs) , capable of writing 8 files.  ``Rumor``:  for the 1mmRx configuration can be done on one